Skip to main content

 • Valid from start date from which the definition takes effect (earliest on the following day, because existing bookings up to today have already been calculated according to the old rule)

-• Minimum rest time selection no minimum rest time or minimum rest time with hours value (default 11 hours); defines the statutory rest time between two working days
+• Minimum rest time selection no minimum rest time or minimum rest time with hours value (default 11 hours), defines the statutory rest time between two working days

-• Deduct exceeded maximum working time and non-observed minimum breaks checkbox; only visible with the active Absences and Overtime add-on module.
+• Deduct exceeded maximum working time and non-observed minimum breaks checkbox, only visible with the active Absences and Overtime add-on module.
 If set, ZEP automatically deducts exceeded maximum working time and non-observed minimum breaks from the overtime account.
 Non-observed rest times are not deducted

 • Calculation method for missing breaks selection between multiple methods for how ZEP distributes and deducts missing minimum breaks across the working day